 59. If your dryer has vents, check that the outside vent works properly and doesn’t have any dust or debris that might be blocking it.

-60. If you can avoid using the tumble dryer completely (for instance, drying clothes on racks or clotheslines outside), you could save £60 per year.
+60. If you can significantly reduce your tumble dryer use (for instance, drying clothes on racks or clotheslines outside), you could save up to £70 per year.